singh1114/pythonprogramming/_authors/ranvir_xyz.md

 layout: page
 ---

 Greetings!
-My name is Ranvir,

-An Engineering professional with 3+ years of experience in Software development.
+Ranvir is an Engineering professional with 3+ years of experience in Software development.

 [Website](https://ranvir.xyz/blog)